soofstad/react-oauth2-pkce/README.md

   // Whether or not to decode the access token (should be set to 'false' if the access token is not a JWT (e.g. from Github))
   // If `false`, 'tokenData' will be 'undefined' from the <AuthContext>
   decodeToken?: boolean  // default: true
+  // By default, it will automatically redirect the user to the login server if not already logged in.
+  // If set to false, you need to call the "login()" function to login (e.g. with a "Login" button) autoLogin?: boolean  // default: true
   // Can be used to provide any non-standard parameters to the authorization request extraAuthParams?: { [key: string]: string | boolean | number }  // default: null }